Wondering how to choose between Goreme and Uçhisar for your Cappadocia holiday? Then you’re in the right place!

 Activities in Goreme

-It’s so easy to book on tours, hire bikes, rent quad bikes and spend an hour at one of the many street cafes mulling over your options.
+If you’d prefer to wing it, it’s also possible to book on tours, hire bikes, or rent quad bikes directly in Goreme.
 There are numerous companies all offering pretty much the same trips, for similar prices.
 It is a lot easier to arrange tours through your Goreme hotel, mainly because it takes away the hassle of doing it yourself, but also you know your hotel won’t use anyone they would not be happy for their customers to use.
-We booked on a tour of Undiscovered Cappadocia with Turkish Heritage Travel, who are located just down the hill from Kelebek, and are partnered with Butterfly Balloons.
+We booked on a tour of Undiscovered Cappadocia with Turkish Heritage Travel, who are located just down the hill from Kelebek (where we stayed), and are partnered with Butterfly Balloons.
 They were both two of the best tours we’ve ever done!

 Goreme also has a couple of landscape gems right on the doorstep, both of which can be visited in a morning on a walk from your hotel.
 The Goreme Open Air Museum is a UNESCO World Heritage Site, and former Byzantine monastic settlement, hewn out of the rocks.
 You can explore rock chapels and monasteries while admiring the mind-boggling formations strewn across the complex.